Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R26-R27 (2 rounds): SC in each ST around {17}

-R28: SC the opening together to close the leg and FO leaving a long piece of yarn for sewing
+R28: SC the opening together to close the leg and FO leaving a long tail for sewing

 Crochet two rows of 11 ringlets each; starting from the front of the head towards the back of the head.

-First row of 11 ringlets – light purple colour:
+First row of 11 ringlets – light purple color:

 Step 1: Count 36 STs from the start of R25 of the head and insert the hook through in between ST36 and ST37; draw a loop (Pic M1) and start a chain.